 Of course, we can always redefine God to be an inevitable island of order or some sort of emergent mathematical entity.

-Charles Darvin, an English naturalist, geologist, and biologist, was one of the main contributors to this evolution idea.
-Darvin always had a taste for natural history while he attended the Unitarian chapel with his siblings.
+Charles Darwin, an English naturalist, geologist, and biologist, was one of the main contributors to this evolution idea.
+Darwin always had a taste for natural history while he attended the Unitarian chapel with his siblings.
 Throughout his career, he established a scientific theory that all species have descended over time from common ancestors through a natural selection process.

 Evolution is a process of an overall change in genetic composition of the population that can lead to speciation (macroevolution) under certain circumstances.
 The Darwinian Theory describes two processes of natural selection and random mutations that are supposed to work in agreement with each other.
 However, it was already proven that DNA mutation has no ability to produce new species.
 It is only able to negatively and permanently alter body functions.